eBooks, Guides, & Reports • 10 MIN READ

 ISO 20022 and High Value Payments (HVPs)

-SWIFT, along with major global banks and market infrastructures have formed the HVPS+ market practice task force to create a road map to harmonization for high-value payments and real time gross settlement (RTGS).
+SWIFT, along with major global banks and market infrastructures have formed the HVPS+ market practice task force to create a road map to harmonization for higher-value payments and real time gross settlement (RTGS).

 "Harmonizing messaging standards across HPVs will create efficiencies for payment system participants and establish the foundation to develop new services.”
 Michael Knorr, Head of Payments & Liquidity Management, Financial Institutions Group, Wells Fargo Bank